SMTP Errors, Deferrals, and Throttling

 - Authentication errors should lead you to SPF, DKIM, DMARC, and alignment checks.

-- Policy or reputation errors should lead you to complaints, bounces, volume, and list source.
+- Policy or reputation errors should lead you to review complaints, bounces, volume, and list source.

-- Email delivery service dashboards often have more detail than Mailrith can show.
+- Email delivery service dashboards often show more detail than Mailrith can show.

 - Do not retry large sends blindly after deferrals or blocks.

 > The error message is part of the diagnosis.
-Preserve it before changing settings, deleting a connection, or retrying the campaign.
+Save it before you change settings, delete a connection, or retry the campaign.

 Related resources: